pecheylauren02/humanoid-robot-classroom/README.md

 Handling errors such as failed deliveries or sensor anomalies

 This implementation is based on UML diagrams (Class, Sequence, Activity, and State Transition) prepared in Unit 7.
 Any modifications from the original design were made to improve system efficiency and incorporate feedback received during the design phase.

----

-## 2. System Overview

-The system simulates a classroom robot capable of receiving and executing delivery tasks while maintaining interaction with its environment.

 ### Key Classes: